nguyendangdung/SomeCardGames/README.md

 For information about what this program reports, please refer to the Privacy Information file in this repository. (https://github.com/SneakyTactician/SomeCardGames/blob/master/Privacy%20Information)

-Octokit is provided under the MIT License (https://en.wikipedia.org/wiki/MIT_License).
+Octokit is provided under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 #**Help Always Wanted**